How to Grow Onion Microgreens and Leeks Too!

 Unlike most microgreens, onions grow from the bottom of the plant, not the tips.
 As long as you cut them half of an inch or more above the soil surface, they will continue to grow.

-You can get two to three more harvests from them, even if the yield is a bit less than the first.
+You can get two to three more harvests from them, even if the yield is slightly less than the first.

-What Do Onion & Leek Microgreens Taste Like?
+What Do Onion and Leek Microgreens Taste Like?

 As can be expected, onion and leek microgreens taste like onions!
 However, there's a garlic aftertaste with both, especially if the seed husks are on the microgreens.

-The best part about these microgreens is that when you chop them up, it doesn't make your eyes water.
+The best part about these microgreens is that chopping them up doesn’t make your eyes water.

 Onion Microgreen Nutrition